garciapau/CamelLab/README.md

 Improvement.
 Instead of keeping it in  memory, Camel stores the instances history into a non-embedded Apache Derby database.
 More info at http://camel.apache.org/tracer-example.html

-First install Derby and an instance at: jdbc:derby://localhost/C:/Workspace/Playground/CamelLab/target/derby You can change that URI by opening the file C:\Workspace\Playground\CamelLab\src\main\resources\META-INF\persistence.xml
+First install Derby and an instance at: jdbc:derby://localhost/<Workspace>/CamelLab/target/derby You can set Derby's database URI updating the file <Workspace>\CamelLab\src\main\resources\META-INF\persistence.xml

 Then start Derby server:
 <db-derby-home>\bin>NetworkServerControl start